carinasauter/wwcode-august2016/README.md

 Right now, our data contains some nonnumeric features — for example, the second column may be tcp, udp, or icmp, and the final column (which we just explored) is a nonnumeric category label. *k*-means clustering requires numeric features, so for now, we'll just ignore the nonnumeric fields.

-In another new block, paste in and run:
+In another new paragraph, paste in and run:

 ```scala
 %spark